pipefunc/pipefunc/docs/source/concepts/simplifying-pipelines.md

 :depth: 2
 ```

-This section is about {meth}`pipefunc.Pipeline.simplified_pipeline`, which is a convenient way to simplify a pipeline by merging multiple nodes into a single node (creating a {class}`pipefunc.NestedPipeFunc`).
+This section is about `pipefunc.Pipeline.simplified_pipeline`, which is a convenient way to simplify a pipeline by merging multiple nodes into a single node (creating a `pipefunc.NestedPipeFunc`).
 Consider the following pipeline (look at the `visualize()` output to see the structure of the pipeline):

 ```{code-cell} ipython3